hilarymelroy/Ai_Labs_intern/README.md

 Ai_DS_intern_assessment_wordclouds.py collects all the summaries of the movies of a given genre (from the top 5 genre list) and appends them to a list.
 The list is then stripped of any characters that are not alphanumeric and split on the spaces to create one big list of words from all the summaries.
-In order to assess the words that are most characteristic of each genre, that list is run through a function that first removes stopwords (i.e. of, the..) and then creates a word cloud of the top 100 words in those summaries.
-To run this file, just make sure the genre_word_summary function is passed a dataframe and the genre of choice, and that the show_wordcloud function is passed the list of words generated from compiling all of the summaries.
+The wordcloud function has a built in stopwords set which corrects for the stop words, then creates a word cloud of the top 100 words in those summaries.
+To run this file, just make sure the all_genres_wordcloud() function is passed the movie dataframe.
+This program needs the wordcloud import to run.

 Ai_DS_intern_assessment_zipfs_law.py is very similar to Ai_intern_assessment_top_genres, except this compiles all the words in all the summaries and adds them to a dictionary.
 This time, no